SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Simulation/signal.rst

 Accessing signals of the simulation
 ==========================================

 Read and write signals
 ----------------------

-Each interface signals of the toplevel can be read into scala and write from scala :
+Each interface signal of the toplevel can be read and written from Scala:

 .. list-table::
    :header-rows: 1